spluta/VAMoogFilterOS/README.md

 cmake --build . --config Release
 ```

-It should build SawBL, SquareBL, TriBL, ImpulseBL, SinOscOS, TriOS, SawOS, SquareOS, VarSawOS, PMOscOS, PM7OS, FM7OS.
-The OS plugins are Oversampled.
-The BL plugins are polynomial bandlimited.
+It should build VAMoodLadderOS

-After building ake sure this directory or all of the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work. #OversamplingOscillators
+After building ake sure this directory or all of the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
 # VAMoogFilterOS